Main components of a helicopter components.

 The articulated rotor system first appeared on the autogyros of the 1920s and is the oldest and most widely used type of rotor system.
 The rotor blades in this type of system can move in three ways as it turns around the rotor hub and each blade can move independently of the others.
 They can move up and down (flapping), back and forth in the horizontal plane, and can change in the pitch angle (the tilt of the blade).

 The hingeless rotor system functions much as the articulated system does, but uses elastomeric bearings and composite flextures to allow for flapping and lead-lag movements of the blades in place of conventional hinges.
+Its advantages are improved control response with less lag and substantial improvements in vibration control.
+It does not have the risk of ground-resonance associated with the articulated type, but it is considerably more expensive.

 In the semi-rigid rotor system, the blades are attached rigidly to the hub but the hub itself can tilt in any direction about the top of the mast.
 This system generally appears on helicopters with two rotor blades.
 These systems resemble a seesaw – when one blade is pushed down, the opposite one rises.